 Our job training program is tuition free for participants.
 In fact, you can earn an educational stipend to help you offset basic expenses.
-In locations where we partner with colleges, you will still be responsible for college tuition and fees, but we work with you to receive grants and funding that can cover college costs.
+In locations where we partner with colleges, you will still be responsible for college tuition and fees, but we work with you to complete the FAFSA and to receive grants and funding that can cover college costs.

 Many students work part time jobs during evenings or weekends while attending Year Up.
 It can be challenging to balance, but it’s possible.
 While the educational stipend you can earn won’t replace a full-time job, it will help offset some of your basic expenses.
 If you are worried about your income, our student services staff has experience discussing part time jobs for students and can help you develop a plan that will enable your success at Year Up and ensure you can cover your expenses.